H-K-R/Rosita-frontend/README.md

 - Managing Bookings
 - Delete Bookings
 - Status Change of Bookings
-- Using Node.js API to handle database
+- Used Node.js API to handle database
 - Used Mongodb for db